Lemniscate ensembles with spectral singularity: Abstract

 \section{Abstract}

 We consider a family of random normal matrix models whose eigenvalues tend to occupy lemniscate type droplets as the size of the matrix increases.
 Under the insertion of a point charge, we derive the scaling limit at the singular boundary point, which is expressed in terms of the solution to the model Painlev\'{e} IV Riemann-Hilbert problem.
-For this, we apply a version of the Christoffel-Darboux identity and the strong asymptotics of the associated orthogonal polynomials, where the latter was obtained by Bertola, Elias Rebelo, and Grava.
+For this, we introduce a version of the Christoffel-Darboux identity and combine it with the strong asymptotics of the associated orthogonal polynomials due to Bertola, Elias Rebelo and Grava.